ovalarezo/ovalarezo/README.md

-- 👋 Hi, I’m Orlando Valarezo.
+- 👋 Hi, I’m Mauricio Valarezo.
 - 👀 I’m interested in power system operation, local markets, flexibility, network reconfiguration.
 - 🌱 I’m currently doing a PhD at Comillas University in Madrid - Spain, and also work as a research assistant at Institute for Research in Technology - IIT.
 - 💞️ I’m looking to collaborate on local flexibility market-clearing algorithms and distribution network reconfiguration implementations.